ServiceNow Integration - Instance Setup Guide

 Create An OAuth Application

-ServiceNow allows setting up Basic Authentication or creating an OAuth Endpoint in your instance to allow Vanta to access the API.
+• ServiceNow allows you to set up basic authentication or create an OAuth endpoint in your instance to allow Vanta to access the API.

-Since it’s more secure to set up an OAuth Endpoint, we’ll explain how to create one for Vanta in ServiceNow.
+• Since setting up an OAuth Endpoint is more secure, we’ll explain how to create one for Vanta in ServiceNow.

 01__1_.png

-It will redirect you to a list of all your OAuth endpoints, where you’ll be able to create a new OAuth endpoint by clicking on the New button.
+• It will redirect you to a list of all your OAuth endpoints, where you can create a new OAuth endpoint by clicking on the New button

 02__1_.png